 Outsider on the Inside

 Throughout his career, Davidson has used his camera to record the stories of communities at the periphery of mainstream society, more often than not hostile to outsiders.
-In the historic Brooklyn Gang (1959), East 100th Street (1970), Subway (1980) and Central Park (1995) photo-essays, the American photographer demonstrates his readiness to shape behind-the-lens relationships into unapologetically honest depictions of human nature.
+In the historic Brooklyn Gang (1959), East 100th Street (1970), Subway (1980) and Central Park (1995) photo-essays, the American photographer demonstrates his readiness to shape behind-the-lens relationships with his subjects into unapologetically honest depictions of human nature.
 Davidson’s devotion to the everyday stories of idiosyncratic figures is rooted in trust and mutual understanding, two principles that allow him to avoid voyeuristic documentation.

 Bruce Davidson: Outsider on the Inside is organized by Benjamin Mendez, Exhibitions and Archives Fellow 2019 – 2020.
 Audio tour and interpretation by Amy Raffel, Ph.D., Andrew W. Mellon Interpretation Fellow.